swetasharma/awesome-terraform-learning/README.md

 ## How to use terraform in your pipelines
+Everything works straight through a command line tool, which mean I can easily easily embed this to my CI/CD pipeline.
 If you have infrastructure as code written in terraform to put it into the pipeline, run terraform tasks and when that done you deploy your application using infrastructure. provision infrastructure thourgh my pipeline using terraform. we can deploy on prem, we can deploy other cloud, we can deploy microsoft azure with ease